Pediatric nephrolithiasis (kidney and ureteral stones)

 • Dehydration

-• Medications - Certain medications, like diuretics (pills that help rid the body of water) or calcium-based antacids, can lead to kidney stones.
+• Medications like diuretics (pills that help rid the body of water) or calcium-based antacids, can lead to kidney stones.

 • Metabolic disorders - If the body doesn’t break down food properly, it can lead to concentrated levels of oxalate or cysteine in the urine.